May 18, 2024

 Full-stack frameworks also ask you to commit to a certain way of doing things.
 Personally, I’m closer to the functional programming camp, and I don’t mind tweaking my stack to fit my quirks.
 But I know what I must re-implement when not using a full-stack framework, and I respect their solutions.

-If an influencer has that secret silver bullet tool to share with you, how can they vouch for it without shipping a non-developer-targeted product?
+If an influencer has that secret silver bullet tool to share with you, how can they vouch for it without shipping anything?

 Do all these people have your best interest in mind or their own?
 And how do you know?